AmaanHUB/intro_to_docker/README.md

 * `CMD`, execute commands within the container .e.g.
 	- ["nginx", "-g", "daemon off;"]
 	- **N.B. `;` is needed at the end of the command within the `"`**

+# Microservices

+* What?
+* Why?
+* When to use?
+* When not to use?
+	* Lot of resources needed to manage and maintain it